Russia–European Union relations: EU sanctions Russia over Ukraine

-The 2014 Annexation of Crimea by the Russian Federation brought about on 17 March 2014 sanctions from the Council of the European Union upon the Russian Federation.
-With the military intervention in Donbas, and now the 2022 Russian invasion of Ukraine, they have been made more severe.
+The 2014 annexation of Crimea by the Russian Federation brought about on 17 March 2014 sanctions from the Council of the European Union upon the Russian Federation.
+With the military intervention in Donbas, and the ongoing Russian invasion of Ukraine since 2022, they have been made more severe.
 The results have been the subject of much academic debate, and many Parliamentary reports.

 Over the period when the Minsk Accords were in play, the EU sanctions also involved visa bans and freeze of assets of more than 150 individuals and more than 40 entities involved in these operations.
 The EU sanctions have been continuously extended with increasing severity and are in force as of 2023.

 In May 2020, European Commission President Ursula von der Leyen and European Council President Charles Michel responded to calls from Russia for relaxation of the sanctions to facilitate the COVID-19 response explaining that the EU sanctions are "deliberately narrowly framed in order to limit the risks of unintended consequences or harm to the wider population" and none of them prevents "export of food or medicines, vaccines or medical equipment".
 As the original reasons for sanctioning were not removed by Russia, the sanctions were extended for another year.

 The "personalized sanctions" imposed on individuals such as Russian functionaries and oligarchs have broadened since their inception in 2014.
 The following non-exhaustive list gives a flavour of the type and breadth of the sanctions as well as particular events in the relationship: